 How to power cycle or reset network equipment

-All network equipment can freeze and need to be reset, this includes the Shaw modem.
+All network equipment can freeze and need to be reset, this includes the Rogers modem.

-Try restarting your Shaw modem following the steps on How to restart your business modem with My Shaw or manually power cycle using the steps listed below.
+Try restarting your Rogers modem following the steps on How to restart your business modem with My Shaw or manually power cycle using the steps listed below.

 How to power cycle: